-On 16 November 2020, the Company entered into a commercial management services framework agreement (the "Commercial Management Services Framework Agreement") with Chengdu Baorui Commercial Management Co., Ltd. (成都實瑞商業管理有限公司) ("Chengdu Baorui"), pursuant to which the Group agreed to engage Chengdu Baorui and its subsidiaries ("Chengdu Baorui Group") to provide commercial management services, including but not limited to (i) tenant sourcing; (ii) consultancy and promotion services for marketing and event planning; and (iii) commercial operational services including tenant management and rent collection, to commercial properties owned by the Group (the "Commercial Management Services") for a term commencing from the Listing Date to 31 December 2022.
+On 16 November 2020, the Company entered into a commercial management services framework agreement (the "Commercial Management Services Framework Agreement") with Chengdu Baorui Commercial Management Co., Ltd. (成都寶瑞商業管理有限公司) ("Chengdu Baorui"), pursuant to which the Group agreed to engage Chengdu Baorui and its subsidiaries ("Chengdu Baorui Group") to provide commercial management services, including but not limited to (i) tenant sourcing; (ii) consultancy and promotion services for marketing and event planning; and (iii) commercial operational services including tenant management and rent collection, to commercial properties owned by the Group (the "Commercial Management Services") for a term commencing from the Listing Date to 31 December 2022.

-The Directors estimated that the maximum service fees under the Commercial Management Services Framework Agreement for the years ending 31 December 2020, 2021 and 2022 will not exceed RMB56.5 million, RMB33.9 million and RMB25.5 million, respectively.
-For the year ended 31 December 2020, the service fees paid by the Group to Chengdu Baorui Group for the Commercial Management Services in aggregate amounted to approximately RMB55.5 million.
+The Directors estimated that the maximum service fees under the Commercial Management Services Framework Agreement for the two years ended 31 December 2021 and year ending 31 December 2021 will not exceed RMB56.5 million, RMB33.9 million and RMB25.5 million, respectively.
+For the year ended 31 December 2021, the service fees paid by the Group to Chengdu Baorui Group for the Commercial Management Services in aggregate amounted to approximately RMB27.1 million.